physzqi/physzqi.github.io/_pages/about.md

 **Contact**: zq73 [at] cornell [dot] edu.

+07/2024: Our recent [paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.014309), which defines a real-space topological invariant for time-quasi-periodic superconducting systems (which have dense energy spectra!), was published in PRB as an Editors' Suggestion.
 06/2024: Hello World!
-Personal website created.